Strongly Sublinear Algorithms for Testing Pattern Freeness: Introduction

 While $G_{m,m}$ is also not directly accessible to the algorithm, it can be well-approximated very efficiently.
-Fixing $m$, we use sampling by $\tilde{O}(m)$ queries to identify and \emph{mark} the boxes in $G_{m,m}$ that contain a non-negligible density of points of $G_n$.
+We can do this by sampling $\tilde{O}(m)$ indices from $[n]$ independently and uniformly at random and making queries to those indices to identify and \emph{mark} the boxes in $G_{m,m}$ that contain a non-negligible density of points of $G_n$.
 This provides a good enough approximation of the grid $G_{m,m}$.

-For the rest of this top-level explanation, assume that we have fixed $m << n$, and we know $G_{m,m}$; that is, we know the density of every box of $G_{m,m}$ (that is, the number of points of $G_n$ belonging to the box), but not necessarily the points themselves.
+For the rest of this high-level explanation, assume that we have fixed $m << n$, and we know $G_{m,m}$; that is, we assume that we know the number of points of $G_n$ belonging to each box in $G_{m,m}$, but not necessarily the points themselves.

-We note that if we find $k$ nonempty boxes in $G_{m,m}$ that form a $\pi$-appearance when viewed as points in the $[m] \times [m]$ grid, then $G_n$ (and hence $f$) contains a $\pi$-appearance for any set of $k$ points that is formed by selecting one point from each of the corresponding boxes.
+If we find $k$ nonempty boxes in $G_{m,m}$ that form a $\pi$-appearance when viewed as points in the $[m] \times [m]$ grid, then $G_n$ (and hence $f$) contains a $\pi$-appearance for any set of $k$ points that is formed by selecting one point from each of the corresponding boxes.
 See \cref{fig:1}(A) for such a situation, for $\pi = (3,2,1,4)$.
 We first detect such $\pi$-appearances by our knowledge of $G_{m,m}$.
 However, the converse is not true: it could be that $G_n$ contains many $\pi$-appearances, where the corresponding points, called `legs', are in boxes that share layers or stripes, and hence do not form $\pi$-appearances in $G_{m,m}$.
 See e.g., \cref{fig:1}(B) for such an appearance for $\pi = (3,2,1,4)$.
-Thus, assuming that the function is far from being $\pi$-free, and no $\pi$-appearances are detected in $G_{m,m}$, there must be many $\pi$-appearances in which the legs share a layer or a stripe in $G_{m,m}$.
-Assuming that this is the situation, the seminal result of Marcus and Tardos~\cite{MarcusT04}, implies that only $O(m)$ of the boxes in $G_{m,m}$ are marked.
-An averaging argument implies that if $f$ is $\eps$-far from being $\pi$-free, then after deleting layers or stripes in $G_{m,m}$ that contain $\omega(1)$ dense boxes, we are still left with a partial function (on the undeleted points) that is $\eps'$-far from being $\pi$-free, for a large enough $\eps'$.
+Thus, if the function is far from being $\pi$-free and no $\pi$-appearances are detected in $G_{m,m}$, then there must be many $\pi$-appearances in which some legs share a layer or a stripe in $G_{m,m}$.
+In this case, the seminal result of Marcus and Tardos~\cite{MarcusT04}, implies that only $O(m)$ of the boxes in $G_{m,m}$ are nonempty.
+An averaging argument implies that if $f$ is $\eps$-far from being $\pi$-free, then after deleting layers or stripes in $G_{m,m}$ with $\omega(1)$-dense boxes, we are still left with a partial function (on the undeleted points) that is $\eps'$-far from being $\pi$-free, for a large enough $\eps'$.